lamb-russell/skaffold-sample-flask/README.md

 This project provides a simple Flask "Hello World" application that can be deployed locally using Minikube and Skaffold.

+The idea is to illustrate how Skaffold can keep local code in sync with a deployed container without needed to rebuild the container.

 ## Prerequisites

 - [Docker](https://www.docker.com/get-started)